Cunt: Etymology

 The etymology of cunt is a matter of debate, but most sources consider the word to have derived from a Germanic word (Proto-Germanic *kuntō, stem *kuntōn-), which appeared as kunta in Old Norse.
 Scholars are uncertain of the origin of the Proto-Germanic form itself.
 There are cognates in most Germanic languages, most of which also have the same meaning as the English cunt, such as the Swedish, Faroese and Nynorsk kunta; West Frisian and Middle Low German kunte; another Middle Low German kutte; Middle High German kotze (meaning "prostitute"); modern German kott; Middle Dutch conte; modern Dutch words kut (same meaning) and kont ("butt", "arse"); and perhaps Old English cot.

 The etymology of the Proto-Germanic term is disputed.
 It may have arisen by Grimm's law operating on the Proto-Indo-European root gen/gon "create, become" seen in gonads, genital, gamete, genetics, gene, or the Proto-Indo-European root gʷneh₂/guneh₂ "woman" (gunê, seen in gynaecology).
 Similarly, its use in England likely evolved from the Latin word cunnus ("vulva"), or one of its derivatives French con, Spanish coño, and Galician/Portuguese cona.
 Other Latin words related to cunnus are cuneus ("wedge") and its derivative cunēre ("to fasten with a wedge", (figurative) "to squeeze in"), leading to English words such as cuneiform ("wedge-shaped").
 In Middle English, cunt appeared with many spellings, such as coynte, cunte and queynte, which did not always reflect the actual pronunciation of the word.

 The word, in its modern meaning, is attested in Middle English.
 Proverbs of Hendyng, a manuscript from some time before 1325, includes the advice:

 Ȝeue þi cunte to cunnig and craue affetir wedding.

+In modern spelling: Give thy cunt to cunning and crave after wedding.

 (Give your cunt wisely and make [your] demands after the wedding.)